Vital Gaza aid delivery to be delayed, say multiple sources, as Palestinians face worsening conditions – KION546

 Up to 20 trucks of aid would be allowed into Gaza, Biden said.

-He also said the first deliveries were expected on Friday, but now that is in limbo.
+He also said the first deliveries were expected on Friday, though that date now appears unclear.
 US officials still say that the first convoy of trucks carrying humanitarian aid into Gaza from Egypt will cross the border this weekend, possibly by Saturday.

 David Satterfield, the US special envoy for Middle East humanitarian issues, was “on the ground negotiating with the Israelis” about the aid delivery, US State Department spokesperson Matt Miller said at a briefing Thursday afternoon.